How Heat Treating Steel Works

 Heating

 During the heating stage, the metal is heated uniformly without letting it reach its melting point.
 This is done slowly to ensure heating is even and one section of the metal doesn’t expand more than another, which would lead to cracked or weakened sections.
-How quickly you can heat the metal will depend on factors such as the condition and history of the steel as well as the size, type, and grade.
+How quickly you can heat the metal without damaging it will depend on factors such as the condition and history of the steel as well as the size, type, and grade.

 Soaking